The gray body approximation for radiative heat transfer in evacuated tube solar collectors: Effects of envelope infrared transparency: Experimental Methods

-The cooling experiments were done from a temperature just below the boiling point of the fluid to ambient temperature of the room, i.e. heated fluid was placed inside the tube and allowed to cool.
-For the heating experiments, chilled fluid above the freezing temperature was filled in the tube and allowed to heat to a temperature below its boiling point.
+The cooling experiments were done from a temperature just below the boiling point of the fluid to ambient temperature of the room.
+Heated fluid was placed inside the tube and allowed to cool.
+For the heating experiments, the tube was filled with a chilled fluid above the freezing temperature and allowed to heat to a temperature below its boiling point.
 That is, the copper heating tube was set to heat the outer glass layer to a temperature a small amount below the boiling point of the fluid.
 It is important that no phase change of the fluid occurs during the experiment.